ZeanQin/zeanqin.github.io/content/drafts/typography-basics-and-best-practices.md

 #### 2.1 Serif

 A “serif” is a small stroke attached to the ends of letters, giving them a traditional feel.
-The "serif" category inclues a few sub-categories such as Old Style, Classical, Neo-Classical, Transitional, Clarendon, etc. These typefaces are mostly used in books and newspapers.
+The "serif" category includes a few sub-categories such as Old Style, Classical, Neo-Classical, Transitional, Clarendon, etc. These typefaces are mostly used in books and newspapers.

 Below is what the "Caslon" font (in the Old Style subcategory) looks like.
 Notice the small feet present at the tops and bottoms of each letter.